 It is of course very important to make sure your legs stay warm.
 I generally find I need a thermal top before I need to start wearing thermal tights, but again if you are in the hills or when it gets colder you will definitely need warm legs.
 Here are some of this year's newest thermal tights.
 They all have a pocket with a zip for keys or a gel.
 They also have at least some reflective on for better visibility in those dark evenings or early mornings.

 Hats and gloves are of course also essential for running in the cold.
 A great thermal option is the fun Ronhill Bobble hat.
 It's really cosy with 50% wool, and the bobble has some reflective material in it for extra visibility.
-Wool is being used more and more in running kit and the Ronhill merino gloves have been around for a few years now, they are lightweight, but still warm.
-The Montane via trail gloves keep your hands warm on those really cold days by completely blocking the wind.
-If you don't like wearing a hat, how about a merino buff to keep you warm?
-A cosy neckwarmer?
+Wool is being used more and more in running kit, thanks to its amazing moisture wicking and antibacterial properties.
+How about a cosy neckwarmer?
 Or a thermal headband to keep your ears warm and toasty?
 Remember, ‘there's no such thing as bad weather, just inappropriate clothing!’

 So if you usually just go to the gym in the winter because you really feel the cold, why not get a couple of thermal pieces of clothing?
 Try running outside on those clear, crisp autumn and winter days – soon you'll wonder why you even bothered with your gym membership!